Veteran taikonaut, 2 rookies launched to Chinese space station

 With veteran Ye Guangfu, 43, at the controls of the Shenzhou 18 spacecraft, flanked by rookies Li Cong, 34, and Li Guangsu, 36, the Long March 2F rocket roared to life at 8:59 a.m.
 EDT (8:59 p.m.
 Beijing time) and smoothly climbed away on a southwesterly trajectory matching the station's orbit.

-The flight plan called for Ye and his crewmates to monitor an automated rendezvous and docking at Tiangong station six-and-a-half hours after liftoff, joining Shenzhou-17 commander Tang Hongbo, Tang Shengjie and Jiang Xinlin aboard the orbital outpost.
+Ye and his crewmates then monitored an automated 6.5-hour rendezvous with the Tiangong station and docked at 3:32 p.m.
+EDT, joining Shenzhou-17 commander Tang Hongbo, Tang Shengjie and Jiang Xinlin aboard the orbital outpost.

 "My two crew members and I, as well as the entire space mission team, are fully prepared and confident (in our ability) to complete this space flight mission," Ye said in translated remarks during a news conference Wednesday.